 The Eastnor Green over Brogue Brown Cloth example presented here traveled 150K miles to date and the seller states this was a California car all of its life prior to his ownership.
 The dry California climate combined with the Landy’s all aluminum body confirms why this truck’s exterior presents nicely.
 More surprisingly, the light interior and carpets also appear in excellent condition.
 Since the seller does not indicate whether any interior components have been replaced, for now we assume they are well cared for originals.

 The seller reports this example to be “show quality in every way” however a thorough interview and inspection of past documents will be needed in order to confirm whether the mechanical condition also meets that bar.

-The only modifications described by the seller include a “fuel injection chip”, Bilstein shocks and stabilizer, five brand new Goodyear Duratrack 215/85/16 off-road tires mounted on black power-coated factory rims, and a two inch Old Man Emu lift kit.
-The seller indicates that a safari rack with a surf board attachment and a set of factory rubber floor mats will be included as part of the sale.
+The only modifications described by the seller include a “fuel injection chip”, Bilstein shocks and stabilizer, five brand new Goodyear Duratrack 215/85/16 off-road tires mounted on black powder-coated factory rims, and a two-inch Old Man Emu lift kit.
+The seller indicates that a safari rack with a surfboard attachment and a set of factory rubber floor mats will be included as part of the sale.